 Discussions about how and whether COVID-19 will be covered by workers' compensation are ongoing.
-COVID-19 may be covered as an occupational disease.
-Under current law, an employee would need to prove two things to establish a valid claim.
-First, the employee must show that they were at an increased risk of exposure to COVID-19 than was the general population.
-Second, the employee must show that their work actually caused them to come in contact with the virus.
+However, COVID-19 may be covered as an occupational disease.
+Under current law, an employee would need to prove two factors to establish a valid claim.
+First, the employee must show that they were at an increased risk of exposure to COVID-19 than compared to general population.
+Second, the employee must show that their work actually caused them to become infected with the virus.
 These factors may be easier to prove for first responders and healthcare workers as they are routinely exposed to the virus as part of their daily work.
-By contrast, because so many people contract the virus regardless of their work, it might be less likely that an employee would receive compensation where they work at other workplaces, as in a typical office environment as one example.
 Workers who fear exposure at work should document safety issues, report safety issues, and adopt and document practices at home to stay safe and avoid exposure.

-VI.
+IX.
 Title VII Discrimination